 Why live results are so important

 We live in a very international, globalised world.
 In some EU countries, for example, there is a huge mix of nationalities.
 Within the EU, many citizens move from one country to another.
 In addition, hundreds of thousands arrive every year from all over the world.
 But the newspapers and television do not really react to this.
 They can hardly watch broadcasts or follow the results of sporting events in their home countries.
 Therefore, they are often left to follow the live score on their mobile phones and cheer along.
 During the World Cup qualifiers, even the live ticker can be important.
-There are international sites that show the results for almost every sport.
+There are international sites that show the results for almost every sport, such as: mzgtv1.com.
 Even down to the lower leagues of the respective country.

 What has changed with live broadcasts?